nishipy/container-registry-ansible/README.md

-# deploy-container-registry role for Ansible
+# container-registry-ansible
-This repo hosts ansible role for container registry.
-It will be deployed by using podman.
+This repo hosts Ansible role for container registry.
+It will be deployed as a podman container.
 You can access the registry as follows:
 ```
 $ curl -u user:<PASSWD> -k https://localhost:5000/v2/